jsthomas/tidy_email/README.md

 (Both Mailgun and Sendgrid also support integrating with SMTP but recommend using their respective REST API.)

-# About Sendgrid and Mailgun
+## About Sendgrid and Mailgun

 Both Sendgrid and Mailgun have extensive REST APIs.
-This library currently only covers **sending** email.
-Features like receiving email and managing email templates are not covered here.
-They could be added in the future; pull requests and suggestions are welcome.
+These services can receive email as well as sending it.
+Currently, this library only covers **sending** email.
+Advanced features like managing email templates are not covered here.
+They could be added in the future;
+pull requests and suggestions are welcome.

-# Setting up with a mail service.
+## Setting up a mail service.

 This section contains tips for setting up email access.